awsdocs/aws-certificate-user-guide/doc_source/check-certificate-renewal-status.md

 ## Check the status using Personal Health Dashboard \(PHD\)<a name="check-renewal-status-phd"></a>

 ACM attempts to automatically renew your ACM certificate 60 days prior to expiration\.
-If ACM cannot automatically renew your certificate, it sends certificate renewal event notices to your Personal Health Dashboard at 45 day, 30 day, 15 day, 7 day, 3 day, and 1 day intervals from expiration to inform you that you need to take action\.
-The Personal Health Dashboard is part of the AWS Health service\.
+If ACM cannot automatically renew your certificate, it sends certificate renewal event notices to your AWS Personal Health Dashboard at 45 day, 30 day, 15 day, 7 day, 3 day, and 1 day intervals from expiration to inform you that you need to take action\.
+The AWS Personal Health Dashboard is part of the AWS Health service\.
 It requires no setup and can be viewed by any user that is authenticated in your account\.
 For more information, see [AWS Health User Guide](https://docs.aws.amazon.com/health/latest/ug/)\.

 **Note**
 ACM writes successive renewal event notices to a single event in your PHD time line\.
 Each notice overwrites the previous one until the renewal succeeds\.

-**To use the Personal Health Dashboard:**
+**To use the AWS Personal Health Dashboard:**

-1. Log in to the Personal Health Dashboard at [https://phd\.aws\.amazon\.com/phd/home\#/](https://phd.aws.amazon.com/phd/home#/)\.
+1. Log in to the AWS Personal Health Dashboard at [https://phd\.aws\.amazon\.com/phd/home\#/](https://phd.aws.amazon.com/phd/home#/)\.

 1. Choose **Event log**\.